OnofriAndreaPG/statforbiology/README.md

 Installation
 ------------

-The package is freely available on github.
+The package is freely available on CRAN (stable version) and github (development version).
 Instructions for installation are also provided at [this link](https://www.statforbiology.com/rpackages/).
 Please note that the 'devtools' package is necessary, and must be available prior to the installation of 'statforbiology'.

 ```
 # You can install statforbiology from GitHub